 Yes, crab apples are edible!
 Although most crab apple trees are grown for their beautiful flowers and ornamental appeal, you can definitely eat crab apples.

 All crab apple varieties are edible but not all varieties are palatable.
-Some varieties are extremely sour are best cooked in some way but other varieties, such as Centennial, Chestnut and Wickson are delicious.
+Some varieties are extremely sour and are best cooked in some way but other varieties, such as Centennial, Chestnut and Wickson are delicious.
 These three are large fruit crab apple varieties and work well for cooking and eating.

 What Do Crab Apples Taste like?